Review of Bluetooth Low Energy (BLE) Solutions (Updated 2022)

 The only solution with a faster processor is the Espressif ESP32, but that is really a different beast that consumes about 16 times more current than the nRF52832.

-So if your product needs a really high performance microcontroller, but yet power consumption must be kept small, then the nRF52832 is likely your best choice.
+So if your product needs a really high performance microcontroller, yet power consumption must be kept small, then the nRF52832 is likely your best choice.

 Also, the nRF52832 is Bluetooth 5 ready, whereas all of the other solutions only support the Bluetooth 4 specification.
+As a bonus, it also includes NFC capabilities.

 The nRF52832 includes considerably more memory (FLASH and RAM), and even consumes less power than the nRF51822.